-It’s easy for the website visitor to conclude, “well if they’ve won this many awards, they must be good”.
+It’s easy for their website visitors to conclude, “well if they have this many positive reviews, they must be good”.

 But let’s say you’re just starting out as a broker, or you don’t have a trophy cabinet of awards to display.
 Never fear!
 In this Monster List of Marketing Proof Elements infographic, you’ll find 42 distinct proof elements you can use to bolster your message.

 Definition: A lead magnet (aka “opt-in bribe”) is a free offer that provides a prospect with value in exchange for their contact information – usually their email address as a minimum.

 Here’s a list of the most common lead magnet examples: